thehackerwithin/yale/README.md

-berkeley
+Yale
 ========

-The Hacker Within at the University of California - Berkeley.
+The Hacker Within at Yale University.

-For meeting information and other resources, see the master branch of this repository or go to our blog at thehackerwithin.github.io/berkeley.
+For meeting information and other resources, see the master branch of this repository or go to our blog at thehackerwithin.github.io/yale.